.Our bodies naturally know how to move.

 Of course, I don’t expect my students to start jumping or shouting during a serious business meeting.
 Still, I believe that once you reconnect with your natural reactions, you’ll find it easier to smile and feel more joy in your life.

-Once, my daughter, who is a serious psychologist, told me something important.
+Once, a serious psychologist told me something important.

 "It’s not about the situation; it’s about how you handle it," she said.